We currently do not have any open full-length anthology calls.

 - Author Bios: Please include a 50- to 100-word author bio at the end of your submission (in the actual manuscript) along with your social media and website information.

-- One note about diverse protagonists (and characters in general): I find as a writer, sometimes it helps for publisher to explicitly indicate their inclusive status.
+- One further note about diverse protagonists (and characters in general): I find as a writer, sometimes it helps for publisher to explicitly indicate their inclusive status.
 That is what I am doing here.
-I particularly enjoy stories with protagonists, characters, and settings that come from a diverse array of identities and abilities–but in which those identities and abilities are not the focus of the story itself, but one more facet of the character and how they encounter the conflict of the story.
+I particularly enjoy stories with protagonists, characters, and settings that come from a diverse array of identities and abilities–in which those identities and abilities are not the focus of the story itself, but one more facet of the character and how they encounter the conflict of the story.

 - The determining factors in acceptance or rejection will always be quality of writing, adherence to genre, and general fit with the other stories selected for publication.